Help

 When in Select mode (shortcut: S), three small squares will appear at the top of a loop while hovering over it.
 The top left square is used to apply a Fade In effect on the loop.
 The top right square is used to apply a Fade Out effect on the loop.
 As for the center square, it will bring a Properties dialog when clicked.
 This dialog allows the user to change the loop volume and the loop name as well as other properties.

-• Name: the loop’s name is shown and can be edited is the loop is a Record loop
+• Name: the loop’s name is shown and can be edited if the loop is a Record loop

 • Volume: the loop volume